spotinst/help/src/docs/elastigroup/tools-integrations/nomad/configure-nomad-autoscaler.md

 }
 ```

-If you require constraints support in your Nomad Autoscaler, make sure you create an Elastigroup for each of your constraints combinations, because each group will be responsible for auto-scaling the nodes relevant for this constraints combination only.
-If you'll have jobs without constraints, make sure to create an Elastigroup without constraints which will be responsible for auto-scaling these jobs only.
+If you require constraints support in your Nomad Autoscaler, make sure you create an Elastigroup for each of your constraints combinations, because each group will be responsible for autoscaling the nodes relevant for this constraints combination only.
+If you'll have jobs without constraints, make sure to create an Elastigroup without constraints which will be responsible for autoscaling these jobs only.